Nucleotide excision repair: Aging

 In humans and mice, germline mutation in genes employed in NER cause features of premature aging.
 These genes and their corresponding proteins include ERCC1(ERCC1), ERCC2(XPD), ERCC3(XPB), ERCC4(XPF), ERCC5 (XPG), ERCC6(CSB) and ERCC8(CSA).

 DNA repair-deficient ERCC1 mutant mice show features of accelerated aging, and have a limited lifespan.
 Accelerated aging in the mutant involves numerous organs.

 Mutations in the ERCC2(XPD) gene can lead to various syndromes, either xeroderma pigmentosum (XP), trichothiodystrophy (TTD) or a combination of XP and TTD (XPTTD), or a combination of XP and Cockayne syndrome (XPCS).
 TTD and CS both display features of premature aging.
 These features may include sensorineural deafness, retinal degeneration, white matter hypomethylation, central nervous system calcification, reduced stature, and cachexia (loss of subcutaneous fat tissue).
 XPCS and TTD fibroblasts from ERCC2(XPD) mutant human and mouse show evidence of defective repair of oxidative DNA damages that may underlie the segmental progeroid (premature aging) symptoms (see DNA damage theory of aging).

 Mutations in the ERCC3(XPB) gene can lead, in humans, to xeroderma pigmentosum (XP) or XP combined with Cockayne syndrome (XPCS).

 Deficiency of ERCC4(XPF) in humans results in a variety of conditions including accelerated aging.

 In humans, mutational defects in the ERCC5(XPG) gene can cause either the cancer-prone condition xeroderma pigmentosum (XP) alone, or in combination with the severe neurodevelopmental disorder Cockayne syndrome (CS) or the infantile lethal cerebro-oculo-facio-skeletal syndrome.
 An ERCC5(XPG) mutant mouse model presents features of premature aging including cachexia and osteoporosis with pronounced degenerative phenotypes in both liver and brain.
 These mutant mice develop a multi-system premature aging degenerative phenotype that appears to strengthen the link between DNA damage and aging.(see DNA damage theory of aging).

 Cockayne syndrome (CS) arises from germline mutations in either of two genes ERCC8(CSA) or ERCC6(CSB).
 ERCC8(CSA) mutations generally give rise to a more moderate form of CS than ERCC6(CSB) mutations.
 Mutations in the CSA gene account for about 20% of CS cases.
-Individuals with CSA and CSB are characterised by severe postnatal growth and mental retardation and accelerated aging leading to premature death at the age of 12 to 16 years.
+Individuals with CSA and CSB are characterised by severe postnatal growth and intellectual disability and accelerated aging leading to premature death at the age of 12 to 16 years.